Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Appendix

 \subsection{Proofs}

-\begin{proof}[\textbf{Proof of Corollary 1}] For each bin $k$, let \(\tilde{\bm{x}}^{(k,i)}\) denote the privatized version of the $i$-th sample within the bin.
-By construction of the Gaussian mechanism, each privatized vector has expectation
+\begin{proof}[\textbf{Proof of Corollary~\ref{thm:equiv}}] For each bin $k$, let \(\tilde{\bm{x}}^{(k,i)}\) denote the privatized version of the $i$-th sample within the bin.
+Given that $\tilde c_k$ is fixed, by construction of the Gaussian mechanism, each privatized vector has expectation

 and variance

 Because the $\tilde{\bm{x}}^{(k,i)}$’s are independent Gaussian random variables, their sum is also Gaussian, with mean equal to the sum of means and variance equal to the sum of variances.
 Consequently,